|

 You also receive a discount for repeat orders that use the same exact artwork.

-See main pricing page for the discount
+See main pricing overview page for the discount

 amount.